LanzDeGuzman/Scene-Distance-Estimation-Using-Monocular-Depth-Estimation/README.md

 **Accuracy testing** was performed under controlled static environments, and **performance testing** was conducted under uncontrolled environments.
 ## Accuracy Testing

 Household items such as cups and bottles were used throughout the accuracy testing period.
 From the test samples below, a cup was the target object, and the bottles were the surrounding objects.
-Results from the test showed an average of **98% accuracy** in detecting the target object and **87% accuracy** in detecting the target objects.
+Results from the test showed an average of **98% accuracy** in detecting the target object and **87% accuracy** in detecting the surrounding objects.

 ### Position 1
 ![1](https://github.com/LanzDeGuzman/Scene-Distance-Estimation-Using-Monocular-Depth-Estimation/assets/97860488/96a99c8e-c9dc-49a0-9ba0-8874c6cc6b4b)